-Glucose is particularly important to the brain as it provides the only source of fuel to the one hundred billion nerve cells called neurons.
+Glucose is particularly important to the brain as it provides a major source of fuel to the billions of neuronal nerve cells.

 Neurons need a constant supply from the bloodstream as they don't have the ability to store glucose themselves.
 As diabetics know, someone with low blood sugar can quickly lapse into a coma.

 Bizarrely, scientists have found even just the taste of sugar can give our brains a boost.
 Tests have shown that participants who swill water sweetened by sugar around their mouths perform better on mental tasks than when they gargle artificially sweetened water.

 Shoppers can find calculating sugar content confusing, as it appears under many names on food labels.
 Most end in 'ose.'

 • Glucose: Simple sugar that can be carried in the blood.
 One half of sucrose - table sugar

 • Fructose: Simple sugar that occurs naturally in fruit.
 The other half of sucrose

 • Sucrose: Commonly known as table sugar it occurs naturally in sugar cane or beets

 • Lactose: Milk sugar, which makes up just less than 5% of cow's milk

 • Maltose: Two joined-up glucose molecules